 terms, including scales, parts, and company names all in one place.

 Another slide rule sales/trade site, carrying both like-new rules and more

 "lived-in" rules.
 Has a LOT of images, a good resource even if you're

 just looking around.
 I don't really trade in rules myself, so I can't give

 any estimates of the value of your rule, but Crate should have some idea.

 Among other resources on this page is a nearly complete "Teach Yourself The

 Slide Rule" manual that Manley has scanned in.
 Useful if you find my primer

 to be somewhat lacking.

-Concise is still in operation, in Japan at least, and this page describes how
+Concise is still in operation, in Japan at least, and they have products like

 This presents itself as the "complete authoritative listing of all Hemmi